fdcastel/TheWall/SPEC.md

 - Attribution overlay should auto-hide after 5 seconds the attribution being displayed
 - If the attribution overlay is visible when the image changes, it should remain visible, update its content immediately, and reset the auto-hide timer (5 seconds).
 - Users can toggle attribution visibility manually
-- Attribution should be hidden if no photographer information is available
+- Attribution should be hidden if no information is available (e.g., local provider)

 ### Offline Mode
-- Application should detect when it cannot fetch new images
+- Application should detect when it cannot fetch new images (e.g., due to network issues)
-- In offline mode, display an "OFFLINE" indicator in the top-right corner
+- In offline mode, display an offline indicator (icon-only, subtle) in the top-right corner
 - Offline mode should cycle through previously prefetched images (locally available in the browser cache)
 - Navigation should work within the offline image set
 - Offline detection occurs when image fetches fail (e.g., during prefetching or display loading), as this happens more frequently than metadata fetches.
 Metadata fetch failures may also trigger offline mode as a fallback.